sbilly/awesome-security/README.md

 ## DevOps

-- [Securing DevOps](https://manning.com/books/securing-devops?a_aid=securingdevops&a_bid=1353bcd8) - A book on Security techniques for DevOps that reviews state of the art practices used in securing web applications and their infrastructure.
+- [Securing DevOps](https://manning.com/books/securing-devops) - A book on Security techniques for DevOps that reviews state of the art practices used in securing web applications and their infrastructure.
+- [ansible-os-hardening](https://github.com/dev-sec/ansible-os-hardening) - Ansible role for OS hardening

 ## Operating Systems